Reseda Hall of Fame

 Several years later he helped the Cincinnati Reds win two National League pennants.
 For a while, Jim McGlothlin was one of the best pitchers in baseball.
 However, a series of injuries and a debilitating illness brought his career to a premature close.
 At the age of 32 he succumbed to a rare form of leukemia, a good man gone far too soon

-Jim married a young woman named Janice, whom he had met at Reseda High.
+Jim married a young woman named Janice, whom he had met at Reseda High School.
 Bride and groom were both 19 years old at the time.
-The union was blessed with three children, Kimberley Ann, Kelly Jo, and James Ray.

 Jim was selected to the Los Angeles Unified School District Alumni History and Hall of Fame Project in August of 2016.